Fall Detection Technology

 Extensively researched and tested by Philips, the AutoAlert button detects greater than 95%* of falls and offers all the benefits of a medical alarm with that added layer of protection.
 The button is designed to automatically signal the Response Centre and call for help if a fall is detected.

-If you would like to learn more about the AutoAlert to find out if it’s right for you or a loved one, we offer a no-obligation home visit with one of our education facilitators.
-Click here to fill out a home visit request.
+If you would like to learn more about the AutoAlert to find out if it’s right for you or a loved one, we offer a no-obligation in-home consultation with one of our education facilitators.
+Please Contact Us to request a home consultation.

 *AutoAlert does not detect 100% of falls.
 Figure is based on the number of undetected falls reported to Philips Lifeline by U.S. AutoAlert subscribers for the period of January 2012 through May 2013.
 Undetectable falls can include a gradual slide from a seated position – such as from a wheelchair – which may not register as a fall.